 Paying $25 and receiving $10 back towards the above items is a decent deal, but for many of us, there’s an even better option.

 Accessing the San Diego Airspace lounge through American Express

 Airspace has a partnership with American Express, whereby Platinum and Centurion cardholders can access the lounge as well.

-- This means that whether you have The Platinum Card® from American Express, the Mercedes Benz Platinum Card from American Express, or The Business Platinum Card® from American Express, you can access the Airspace lounge regardless of which airline you’re flying.
+- This means that whether you have The Platinum Card® from American Express or The Business Platinum Card® from American Express, you can access the Airspace lounge regardless of which airline you’re flying.

 - As opposed to the PriorityPass Select benefit, you don’t have to activate anything prior to using the Airspace lounge — it’s not a separate membership, so you can just present your card at the entrance for access.